pypeaday/eol-dr/checklist.md

 - Fox Communities Credit Union
   - Login in Bitwarden

+There's links in Dashy for the girl's 529 plans and all our stuff with Zack.
+Obviously he/Abri will be the most help here.

 ### Life Insurance

 We have Life Insurance with Northwestern, but just ask Zack and he'll tell you what you need